sillsdev/ptx2pdf/docs/ptx2pdf/styles.md

 We define quite a few macros to handle all this.
 First there are the generic stack handling macros that work with any kind of stack and then there are the macros we use specifically for working with the `mcstack` which contains the style stack we are interested in.
-The good news is that TeX's parameter matchin capabilities make handling a stack relatively straightforward.
+The good news is that TeX's parameter matching capabilities make handling a stack relatively straightforward.
 The first three macros are the core definition for a stack: pop, push, peek.
 The up and down macros (1) are for iterating through the stack either from bottom to top (up) or